icyJoseph/use-store-hooks/README.md

 export default connect(store => ({ count: store }))(GlobalStoreExample);
 ```

-This is a slightly annoying method, which involves Higher Order Components.
-Sometimes testing these is cumbersome.
+This is a slightly annoying method, which involves Higher Order Components, sometimes testing these is cumbersome.

 > `connect` can take zero, one or two arguments!
-> `connect` passes dispatch down to `GlobalStoreExample`

 ### useContext

-React 16.1, exposes the `useContext` API.
+React 16.8.1, exposes the `useContext` API, which can be used to replace `connect`.

 ```jsx
 import React, { useContext } from "react";